amiaopensource/vrecord/Resources/analog_digitization.md

 ![alt text](http://www.experimentaltvcenter.org/sites/default/files/history/images/preservationcom/waveform2.jpg "Color Bars in Waveoform Monitor")

 The color bars in the picture above are set up properly.
 Start by setting up the black level in the waveform monitor.
 The black level could also be called "Set up" or "Black" depending on your model of time based corrector or processing amplifier.
-Adjust this dial until the lowest step in the color bars (the black level) is set to 7.5 IRE on the waveform monitor.
+Adjust this dial until the second lowest line in the color bars (the black level), which runs along the bottom of the staircase is set to 7.5 IRE on the waveform monitor.
 This is usually represented by a dashed line near the bottom of the monitor.
-The lowest step should intersect this dashed line.
+The black line should intersect the dashed 7.5 IRE line.

 Now set the luminance level, this could be the step all the way on the left, or it could be the second step from the left.
 One of these steps should hit the 75 IRE mark on the waveform monitor usually represented by a dotted line.
 The lumianance level could be represented by a dial labeled "Luma" or "Video" again, depending on your model of TBC or Proc Amp.